skyflowapi/skyflow-python/README.md

 - `INFO`:

-   When `Skyflow.LogLevel.INFO` is passed, INFO logs for every event that has occurred during the SDK flow execution will be printed along with WARN and ERROR logs
+   When `LogLevel.INFO` is passed, INFO logs for every event that has occurred during the SDK flow execution will be printed along with WARN and ERROR logs

 - `WARN`:

-   When `Skyflow.LogLevel.WARN` is passed, WARN and ERROR logs will be printed
+   When `LogLevel.WARN` is passed, WARN and ERROR logs will be printed

 - `ERROR`:

-   When `Skyflow.LogLevel.ERROR` is passed, only ERROR logs will be printed.
+   When `LogLevel.ERROR` is passed, only ERROR logs will be printed.

 - `OFF`: